|Pilot 2nd Lt Howard F. Carlson, O-661920 (MIA / KIA) Chesterton, IN

 MIA February 19, 1943

 Built by Consolidated at San Diego.
-Delivered to the U. S. Army Air Force (USAAF) as B-24D-CO Liberator Serial Number 41-11901.
-Ferried overseas to Australia.
+Delivered to the U. S. Army Air Force (USAAF) as B-24D-CO Liberator serial number 41-11901.
+Ferried overseas via Hickam Field then across the Pacific to Australia.

 On February 19, 1943 took off from 5-Mile Drome (Wards) near Port Moresby at 5:35pm piloted by 2nd Lt Howard F. Carlson on a solo reconnaissance mission over the southern coast of New Britain.
-The last radio contact was made one hour later when a report was received from the bomber stating that it was entering a weather front over the Cape Ward Hunt area.
+The last radio contact was made one hour later when a report was received stating the bomber was entering a weather front over the Cape Ward Hunt area.

 Wiley Woods recalls: